chc13/discord-gemini-bot/README.md

 `@mention !quota` to display current quota cooldowns.

-`@mention !restart` to restart a new instance of the Gemini AI chat session.
+`@mention !reset` to reset to a new instance of the Gemini AI chat session.

 `@mention !shutdown` to shut down the bot.